JasperWind/azure-docs/articles/active-directory/saas-apps/bynder-tutorial.md

 2. **[Configure Bynder Single Sign-On](#configure-bynder-single-sign-on)** - to configure the Single Sign-On settings on application side.
 3. **[Create an Azure AD test user](#create-an-azure-ad-test-user)** - to test Azure AD single sign-on with Britta Simon.
 4. **[Assign the Azure AD test user](#assign-the-azure-ad-test-user)** - to enable Britta Simon to use Azure AD single sign-on.
 5. **[Create Bynder test user](#create-bynder-test-user)** - to have a counterpart of Britta Simon in Bynder that is linked to the Azure AD representation of user.
+If a bynder user is not existing and SSO authorisation is successful, a new user will be created in Bynder automatically.
 6. **[Test single sign-on](#test-single-sign-on)** - to verify whether the configuration works.
+7. **(optional)[Configure a role claim for Bynder]** - to be able to assign users to different permission levels in Bynder, you need to create a role claim and issue that in the SAML token.

 ### Configure Azure AD single sign-on